Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 ## Added URL Security Feature

-MyPSE.ie has addes security features that prevent unauthorised user access and form submission.
+MyPSE.ie has an added security feature that prevents unauthorised user access and form submission.

 This feature ensures that users who are authenticated, but not authorised to view pages ouside the scope of their own user role cannot access pupil record and passport forms by navigating to the page directly via URL input.